 - Section 1: General Information

 - > Section 2: Network Statement Excerpts

 - > Section 3: Terminal Description

-- > Section 4: Procedures for Capacity and Traffic Management
+- Section 4: Procedures for Capacity and Traffic Management

 - > Annexes (Implementation Plan, Market Analysis Study etc.)

-The CID is updated if needed to reflect the essential changes that happen on the corridor and modifications in the network statements of the corridor's Ims/AB.
+The CID is updated yearly to reflect the essential changes that happen on the corridor and modifications in the network statements of the corridor's IMs/AB.
 The necessary updates take place with publication of the CID for the next timetabling year, unless an earlier amendment is required.

-The CID for the current timetabling year and the CID for the next timetabling year are continuously available on RFC Amber website.
+The CID for the current timetabling year and the CID for the next timetabling year are continuously available on RFC Amber website and in CIP.
+CID Books published in the previous years are available under the CID Archive menu on RFC Amber website.